 As other reviewers have also stated, a lot of time and effort was made to make sure there were no "throw and pray" holes on this course.
 Every hole whether its leftie or righty friendly, is fair with actual disc golf lines.

-Hole 3 - 321' Par 3 - Offering two options off the tee, this hole has hazards on the left and right with the path on the left being OB and beyond and on the right a road and rough reside.
+Hole 3 - 321' Par 3 - Offering two options off the tee, this hole has hazards on the left and right with the path on the left being OB and beyond and on the right with a road being OB.

-Hole 4 - 336' Par 3 - Another hole offering to paths to the basket, this hole brings OB into play beyond the basket in the road.
+Hole 4 - 336' Par 3 - Another hole offering two paths to the basket, this hole brings OB into play beyond the basket, road and beyond.

 Hole 5 (The Elephant) - 231' Par 3 - At first glance this hole may seem simple but perils abound.
 A path comes into play off the tee, with it and all grass to the right of it being OB, also a mando tree, preventing shots over the playground, about 70 off the teebox forces an anny or flick shot for right handed players.
 Finally a parking lot about 60 feet behind and to the left of the basket brings OB into play again.
 Be sure to pay a visit to the baby elephant tree that resides about 10 feet off the box on the left and his Momma down by the basket.

 Hole 6 (The Fountain) - 225' Par 3 - Another shorty with a ton of hazards, this hole has been described as the "Signature Hole" of the course, due to its beauty,uniqueness and overall aesthetic appeal.
-The shot itself isn't complicated, straight shot with a mid or putter.
-The hazards come in the form of a pond and fountain off the box, which when on provides a cool feature and something to think about.
+The shot itself isn't complicated, a straight shot with a mid or putter.
+The hazards come in the forms of a pond and fountain off the box, which when on provides a neat feature and something to think about.
 The next hazards are the two mandos on opposing trees on the left and right of the pond clearly marked.
-They are there to eliminate shots out over the churches busy entrance on the left and shots out over the property of a Vet clinic on the right.
-Once by these obstacles trees form two lines to the basket and OB resides about 30 feet behind the basket.
+They are there to eliminate shots out over the church's busy entrance on the left and shots out over the property of a Vet clinic to the right.
+Once by these obstacles, trees form two lines to the basket and OB resides about 30 feet behind the basket.